firefly-iii/docs/docs/docs/data-importer/installation/configuration.md

 ### Firefly III URL

 First, you must tell the data importer where to reach Firefly III.
 This is set in the `FIREFLY_III_URL` environment variable.
-Make sure you REMOVE any trailing slash from the end of the URL.
+REMOVE any trailing slash from the end of the URL.

 For Docker, you may be able to use the internal IP address of Firefly III, instead of its public address.
 But if normal users can't reach this URL, you must also set the `VANITY_URL`.
 Here is an example: